Monte Cucco (Umbria): Free flight

 Because of its location and morphology, Monte Cucco is considered one of the most important Italian hang gliding and paragliding destinations.
 National and international hang gliding championships are held there, and a number of records have been broken due to the weather conditions.

 Caving

 The Monte Cucco Cave, with its extension of about 35 km and almost 1 km depth, is one of the largest caves in Italy.
 The cave is continuously frequented by cavers who go exploring in the deep parts, or who conduct specific courses inside it.
 Part of the cave has recently been made tourist-friendly and is accessible when accompanied by licensed guides.

-Mountain bike

-Many trails on Monte Cucco lend themselves to mountain biking.
-The Gran Fondo Monte Cucco is very famous and renowned.